ASCCP Continuing Medical Education (CME)

 - Differentiate cytology and pathology of the lower genital tract and the terminology used to communicate these findings.
 (Medical Knowledge)

-- Apply HPV testing to identify women at risk for anogenital or HPV-related diseases.
+- Apply HPV testing to identify patients at risk for anogenital or HPV-related diseases.
 (Medical Knowledge, Practice-based Learning, Patient Care)

 - Complete biopsies of suspicious lesions encountered and either observe or treat cervical, vaginal, vulvar, and anal disorders, depending on the likelihood of spontaneous regression or progression.
 (Patient Care, Practice-based Learning)